Robert J. Jones

-Robert James Jones (born 1951) is an American crop physiologist, currently serving as the 34th president of the University of Washington since August 2025.
+Robert James Jones (born 1951) is an American crop physiologist who has been the 34th president of the University of Washington since August 2025.

 He served as the 10th chancellor of the University of Illinois Urbana-Champaign from September 2016 to June 2025 and as the 19th president of the State University of New York at Albany from January 2013 to September 2016.

 Education

 Jones received a bachelor's degree in agronomy from Fort Valley State College in Georgia, a master's degree in crop physiology from the University of Georgia, and a doctorate in crop physiology from the University of Missouri.

 Career

 University of Minnesota

 Jones worked at the University of Minnesota for 34 years in many positions: a professor in agronomy and plant genetics, executive vice provost, and senior vice president for academic administration from 2004 to 2013.
 The University of Minnesota's Urban Research and Outreach-Engagement Center was named after Jones.